Fearless (Taylor Swift album): Accolades

 At the 52nd Annual Grammy Awards in February 2010, Fearless won Album of the Year and Best Country Album.
-The Album of the Year made Swift, then twenty years old, the youngest artist to win the award, a record she held until the 62nd Annual Grammy Awards in 2020, when Billie Eilish won Album of the Year at age eighteen.
-Swift is the second country-music artist to win the three highest awards for a country-music album by the ACM, the CMA, and the Grammys—after the Chicks with their 1999 album, Fly—and the first to further win the Grammy for Album of the Year for the same album.
+The Album of the Year made 20-year-old Swift the youngest artist to win the award—a record she held until 18-year-old Billie Eilish won Album of the Year at the 62nd Annual Grammy Awards in 2020.
+Swift is the second country artist to win the three highest awards for a country album by the ACM, the CMA, and the Grammys—after the Chicks with Fly (1999)—and the first to further win the Grammy for Album of the Year for the same album.
 "White Horse" won two Grammy Awards that year: Best Female Country Vocal Performance and Best Country Song.